alanshlam/novel/book1/The Inverted Sky/readme.md

 <img src="../image/agent.png" width="300">

-***"Those bastards... they forced me.
+***"I never wanted to be a betrayer.
+Those bastards... they forced me.
 They threatened my family... and now my family is gone... all gone in the air raid in the capital.
 I won't work for those bastards anymore.
 I will tell her everything."***

 ---
 ## Chapter 9: Suicide Mission